-Generally speaking, you can’t hear while recording in FL Studio because Input and Direct Monitoring are disabled, you’ve accidentally muted or isolated input/output tracks, you haven’t configured your audio settings properly in the DAW, or your audio interface is faulty or improperly connected.
+Simply put, you can’t hear while recording in FL Studio because your monitoring button has been disabled, you’ve accidentally muted or isolated your input and output tracks, you haven’t configured your audio settings properly in the DAW, or your audio interface is improperly connected or broken.

 14 Reasons Why You Can’t Hear While Recording in FL Studio